Andrew Hacker

+Life and career

+Andrew Hacker was born in Manhattan on August 30, 1929.
+He was the son of Louis M. Hacker – a professor of economics at Columbia University.
+His mother, Lilian, was also on the faculty as a lecturer at the Teachers College.
+He was educated at the Lincoln School which was an experimental and progressive school, run by the Teachers College to try new methods of education.
+After the 10th grade, he transferred to the Horace Mann School in the Bronx which was a similar experimental school run by the Teachers College.

-in New York.
-He did his undergraduate work at Amherst College, followed by graduate work at Oxford University, University of Michigan, and Princeton University, where he received his PhD degree.
-Hacker taught at Cornell before taking his current position at Queens.
-He is the son of Louis M. Hacker.
+He did his undergraduate work at Amherst College, followed by graduate work at the University of Oxford and Princeton University, where he received his PhD degree.

+He was a professor in the department of political science at Queens College in New York.
+Hacker taught at Cornell before taking his position at Queens.

 Hacker was a member of Mark Lane's Citizens’ Committee of Inquiry, and introduced Lane to Edward Jay Epstein.
 Hacker was described by Epstein as the "initial stimulus" for his master's thesis which he later developed into his book Inquest (1966) that was critical of the Warren Commission.

-His recent book, Higher Education? was written in collaboration with Claudia Dreifus, his wife, a New York Times science writer and Columbia University professor.
-Professor Hacker is a frequent contributor to the New York Review of Books.
-In his articles he has questioned whether mathematics is necessary, claiming "Making mathematics mandatory prevents us from discovering and developing young talent."
+His book Higher Education? was written in collaboration with his wife, Claudia Dreifus.
+In his article Is Algebra Necessary?, Hacker questioned whether mathematics is necessary, claiming "Making mathematics mandatory prevents us from discovering and developing young talent."